phyx-be/REINDEER/README.md

 # REINDEER
-Christmas themed solder kit in the shape of Rudolph the Red-Noosed reindeer
+Christmas themed solder kit in the shape of Rudolph the Red-Nosed reindeer

 ## Design
 Together with Fraincois Janssens we designed this Holiday themed solder kit.
 The electronics are basic, just a blinking red LED, a CR2032 battery and a small switch.
 Once we finally get a hold  of the UM66T-01L "Jingle Bells" tone generator, we can start offering the more advanced version of the kit which adds a buzzer and said tone generator.